TuulaP/wowprogress/README.md

 TODO

-- move to google sheets, char summary should be doable via token authentication, probably would just require listing of chars and realms there...
+- ~~move to google sheets, char summary should be doable via token authentication, probably would just require listing of chars and realms there...
+Update btn?---~~
+- OR when running script, update/create google sheet from the csv above? https://developers.google.com/sheets/api/quickstart/python
 - prettify
 - lint